bc-marine-canvas/bc-marine-canvas/content/enclosures/_index.md

 A boat enclosure is a group of connected canvas panels that attach to a bimini or overhead structure, which completely or partially enclose a section of a boat.
-A typical enclosure panel has a large window made from soft or semi-rigid plastic, which can often be removed or rolled up.
+Enclosure panels typically include a large window, made from soft or semi-rigid plastic, which can often be removed or rolled up.

 <!--more-->